NTK-DFL: Enhancing Decentralized Federated Learning in Heterogeneous Settings via Neural Tangent Kernel: Proposed Method: NTK-Based Decentralized Federated Learning

-\textbf{Final Model Averaging} \quad Throughout the paper, we study the convergence of the aggregated model $\vw = \frac{1}{{M}}\sum_{i=1}^M N_i \vw_i$.
-In the decentralized setting, clients would average all models to create $\vw$ after all training is completed.
+\textbf{Final Model Averaging} \quad Throughout the paper, we study the convergence of the final averaged model $\bar{\vw}^{(k)} = \frac{1}{M}\sum_{i=1}^M \vw_i^{(k)}$.
+In the decentralized setting, clients would average all $K$ client models after all training is completed.
 This may be done through a fully-connected topology, sequential averaging on a ring topology, or in a secure, centralized manner.
-Clients may also connect in a denser topology than that of training, and average with a desired number of neighbors.
-In practice, we observe that the aggregated model is more accurate than any individual client model.
-We study the impact of client averaging order on model performance with a {client selection algorithm} {and show the results in} Figure \ref{fig:Selection Algorithm}.
+The average may also be carried out over a subset of clients.
+In practice, we observe that the aggregated model~$\bar{\vw}^{(k)}$ generally performs better than any individual client model~${\vw}_i^{(k)}$.
+We study the impact of the order of client averaging on model performance with a {client selection algorithm} {and show the results in} Figure \ref{fig:Selection Algorithm}.
 Each client that opts in to model averaging contributes a portion of its data to a global validation set before training begins.
 Our client selection algorithm selects clients in the order of their accuracy on the validation set.
-We {will} demonstrate that in the practical setting, with a proper selection of clients, not all nodes must opt into final model averaging in order for the aggregate model to benefit from improved convergence.
-We note a difference between \textit{model consensus}, often discussed in the DFL literature \citep{dfl_consensus_1, dfl_consensus_2}, and {the proposed} final model averaging approach.
-Model consensus refers to the gradual convergence of all client models to a single, unified model over numerous communication rounds.
+We will demonstrate that in the practical setting, with a proper selection of clients, not all nodes must opt into final model averaging in order for the aggregated model to benefit from improved convergence.
+We note a difference between \textit{model consensus}, often discussed in the DFL literature \citep{dfl_consensus_1, dfl_consensus_2}, and the proposed final model averaging approach.
+Model consensus refers to the eventual convergence of all client models to a single, unified model over numerous communication rounds.
 In contrast, our approach implements final model averaging as a distinct step performed after the completion of the training process.